Two workers remain trapped after trench collapses at Ajax, Ont. construction site

 Bortoluss said two other workers remain trapped in the trench at this time.

+Crews from Toronto Fire Services are now at the scene assisting emergency responders with this technical rescue support operation.

-Drivers should note Rossland between Ravenscroft and Westney roads will be closed for several hours as police investigate.
+Drivers should note Rossland between Ravenscroft and Westney roads will be closed for several hours.

 Ontario's Ministry of Labour is now on scene and investigating.